zorael/vh.old/README.md

 ## How to use

-Merely place the `vh` executable somewhere in your PATH, and execute it as normal.
+Merely place the `vh` executable somewhere in your `PATH`, and execute it as normal.
 Alternatively for fast tests after changes to the source, you can use `dub run`.

 ## TODO
 * add unit tests